Wiredcraft/test-devops/README.md

 DevOps at wiredcraft involves a lot of different technologies and DevOps engineers are expected to be able to navigate through them efficiently.

-The mindset and ability to think out of the box is a critical asset for DevOps Engineers rarely efficiently master every field (it'd be nice though !), but we need them to have the mindset to dig into issues and use their skills to overcome difficulties and come with solutions.
+The mindset and ability to think out of the box is a critical asset for DevOps.
+We don't expect everyone to know everything about everything, but we need them to have the mindset and critical thinking to dig into issues.
+We expect the DevOps engineers to use their skills to overcome difficulties and come with solutions or approaches to solutions.

 This is the reason the target of this task is quite broad and may involve technologies you may not (yet) be familiar with.